Karma-234/product_manager/README.md

 ## Dependency Injection

-The Getx package was used for dependency injection to provide a structured approach for providing values to dependent components.
+The Getx package was used for dependency injection to with a structured approach for providing values to dependent components.

 ## State management